 .
 ActiveX object is object that is created by Microsoft specification of the COM object.

-Note: OPC server is also ActiveX object and the following text is valid for it as well as for other ActiveX objects.
+Note: OPC-DA server is also ActiveX object and the following text is valid for it the same way as for other ActiveX objects.

 ActiveX objects can hold the following forms:

 1) in the form of a DLL or OCX library and the object is created in the context of the calling process.

 2) in the form of an EXE program and the object creates its own new process (on the same computer).

 3) in the form of an EXE program and the object creates its own new process on the remote computer (by means of the DCOM).